lucodear/matetui/README.md

 ## `GridSelector` Widget

-A selector restful widget that can be used to select items from a list.
+A selector stateful widget that can be used to select items from a list.
 The items are displayed in a grid, and the user can navigate through them using, for example, the arrow keys.

 ![grid selector](https://raw.githubusercontent.com/lucodear/matetui/master/.github/media/grid.png)